daniel-QMTRY/QMTRY-Provider-Member-Engagement-Analytics/README.md

 Python (pandas for crunch, DuckDB for speed, Plotly for pretty, Streamlit for shine) • dbt-core for modeling mastery • Great Expectations for quality quests • Optional XGBoost for "will-they-engage?" prophecies.

-Mix in your real data?
+Mix in real data?
 Scales to Snowflake or BigQuery like a champ!

 ## 🛡️ Security & Compliance (Fort Knox Vibes) 🔒